lightstep/opentelemetry-examples/collector/couchbase/README.md

 ## Prerequisites

-You must have a Lightstep Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics.
+You must have a Cloud Observability Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics.

 ## Running the Example